• Skip to primary navigation

 Yes, freezing is a great way to preserve fresh pasta.
 After brief drying, pasta can be frozen in individual serving-size portions.

-How long cook homemade pasta?
+How long do you cook homemade pasta?

 1 to 3 minutes, depending on the type of pasta.